Model Structures on Commutative Monoids in General Model Categories: Additional Results

 $\M$ is said to be \textit{$h$-monoidal} if for each (trivial) cofibration $f$ and each object $Z$, $f\otimes Z$ is a (trivial) $h$-cofibration. \end{defn}

-If $\M$ is left proper, then an equivalent characterization of an $h$-cofibration is as a map $f$ such that every pushout along $f$ is a homotopy pushout (this the version of the definition above was independently discovered in \cite{white-thesis}).
+If $\M$ is left proper, then an equivalent characterization of an $h$-cofibration is as a map $f$ such that every pushout along $f$ is a homotopy pushout (this version of the definition above was independently discovered in \cite{white-thesis}).
 In \cite{batanin-berger}, $h$-monoidality is verified for the model categories of topological spaces, simplicial sets, chain complexes over a field (with the projective model structure), symmetric spectra (with the stable projective model structure), and several other model categories not considered in this paper.
 More examples can be found in \cite{white-localization}.

-With this definition in hand, it is proven in Proposition 2.5 of \cite{batanin-berger} that if $\M$ is left proper, $h$-monoidal, and the weak equivalences in $(\M \otimes I)$-cell are closed under transfinite composition, then $\M$ satisfies the monoid axiom.
-We strengthen this result by replacing the third condition with the hypothesis that the (co)domains of $I$ are finite relative to the class of $h$-cofibrations (in the sense of Section 7.4 of \cite{hovey-book}).
+With this definition in hand, it is proven in Proposition 2.5 of \cite{batanin-berger} that if $\M$ is $h$-monoidal and the weak equivalences in $(\M \otimes I)$-cell are closed under transfinite composition, then $\M$ satisfies the monoid axiom.
+We strengthen this result by replacing the third condition with the hypothesis that the (co)domains of $I$ are finite relative to the class of $h$-cofibrations (here finite means small relative to all limit ordinals, as in Section 7.4 of \cite{hovey-book}).
 Because this is a statement phrased entirely in terms of $I$, it is preserved by any Bousfield localization $L_C$.
 We therefore are able to prove:

-\begin{theorem} Suppose $\M$ is a tractable, left proper, $h$-monoidal model category such that the (co)domains of $I$ are finite relative to the $h$-cofibrations and cofibrant objects are flat.
+\begin{theorem} Suppose $\M$ is an $h$-monoidal model category such that the (co)domains of $I$ are finite relative to the $h$-cofibrations, the domains of the generating cofibrations are cofibrant, and cofibrant objects are flat.
 Then for any monoidal Bousfield localization $L_C$, the model category $L_C(\M)$ satisfies the monoid axiom. \end{theorem}